STEM for BRITAIN

 The aim of STEM for BRITAIN is to encourage, support and promote Britain's early-career research scientists, engineers, technologists and mathematicians, who are an essential part of continuing progress in, and development of, UK research.

 Poster presenters are in the early part of their career (MSc/PhD/Post Doc or similar) either in academia or in industry.
 STEM for BRITAIN welcome returners and those starting a second career - age is unimportant.

 In order to encourage maximum participation by early-career researchers and Members of Parliament, the competition is divided into five subject areas:

 - Biological and Biomedical Science

 There will be two judged poster exhibitions, each ending with a reception and prize-giving.
 The competition currently attracts around 500 entrants, approximately 35% are selected to present their work in Parliament on Wednesday 13 March 2019.
 STEM for BRITAIN awards are made on the basis of the very best research by an early-stage or early-career researcher, together with their ability to communicate their work to a lay audience.

-To apply an online application form will need to be completed and submitted by 3 December 2018, including suppling an abstract of work (.pdf format) no more than a single A4 page and supply the name of the referee, normally a supervisor or senior academic colleague.
+To apply the online application form will need to be completed and submitted by 4 January 2019, including suppling an abstract of work (.pdf format) no more than a single A4 page and supply the name of the referee, normally a supervisor or senior academic colleague.

 All three parts of your application, including the reference MUST be submitted by the closing date 4 January 2019.
 It is best not to wait until the day of the deadline as high volume submissions on the final day can clog up the system and serious delays may occur.

 Applications will be acknowledged by STEM for BRITAIN and applicants will be informed of the judges' decision on allocation of places in the competition by the end of January 2019.